The Renters’ Rights Act is a new set of rules which impacts the rental sector and changes your rights as a tenant.

 No-fault evictions

-Landlords will now only be able to end the tenancy by using a Section 8 notice, meaning they must have a valid reason such as selling or moving into the property, breaches of the tenancy agreement, or serious rent arears.
+Landlords will now only be able to end the tenancy by using a Section 8 notice, meaning they must have a valid reason such as selling or moving into the property, breaches of the tenancy agreement, or serious rent arrears.

 Rent rises